YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/01_cli.rst

    ``$ mojito start 8000``

 #.
 As we discussed in our lesson, you can start an application in a given context, so that a
    specific set of configurations are applied for a runtime environment.
-We’ll be doing
+We'll be doing
    this a great deal because we will want to test new features in the development
    environment.

    To start the application in the development context, use the option --context and
    pass  the string “environment:development”.
-Again, you’ll see your application at
+Again, you'll see your application at
    the URL `http://localhost:8666/@Github/index <http://localhost:8666/@Github/index>`_.

    ``$ mojito start --context "environment:development"``